Le Sourire

-Le Sourire was a French monthly magazine that was published between August 1899 and April 1900.
+Le Sourire was a French monthly magazine that was published by the French artist Paul Gauguin between August 1899 and April 1900.

 Original Version

 Le Sourire was a monthly periodical published by the French artist Paul Gauguin.
 The editions contained satirical copy, illustrated by his pen and screen drawings, with one of his woodcuts used for the header.
 It was in part inspired by the more successful Parisian periodical Le Rire, illustrated by artists such as Toulouse-Lautrec.

 A total of nine editions were printed during August 1899 and April 1900, between his stays in Tahiti and the Marquesas Islands.
 It is not known how many copies of each edition were printed, probably not more than 30.
 Due to a limited budget, and the fact that they were hand printed, the quality of the reproductions was often poor and blotchy, he used cheap glue to bind the leaves to the paper.
 However, they are admired by art critics and historians today.